6 Rheumatoid Arthritis Mistakes to Avoid

 If you’re not sure what your drugs do or why you need them, ask your doctor.
 Also tell her if side effects or costs are problems.
 She can help you look for solutions, whether it’s another drug or help with costs, so you can keep up with your treatment.

 You may be tempted to skip your medications on days when you’re feeling better.
-But failing to take your medications could cause the pain -- or even your rheumatoid arthritis -- to get worse.
+Don’t do that.